Advice and Overview

 Transferring Data Within NERSC

 - Do you need to transfer at all?
-If your data is on NERSC Global File Systems, it's available at high performance center-wide.
-No data transfer is necessary if files are in project, global homes or global scratch because these file systems are mounted on almost all NERSC systems.
+If your data is on NERSC Global File Systems (/global/project, /global/projecta, /global/cscratch), it's available at high performance center-wide & data transfer may not be necessary because these file systems are mounted on almost all NERSC systems.

-- Use the the unix command "cp" to copy files within the same computation system.
+- Use the the unix command "cp", "tar" or "rsync" to copy files within the same computation system.

 - To transfer files between computational systems (e.g. Edison local scratch to Hopper local scratch), use SCP/SFTP to transfer smaller files (<10GB), and BaBar Copy (bbcp) or GridFTP for bigger files.

-- HPSS can also be used as an intermmediary to transfer files within NERSC.
-For example you can upload data to HPSS from Hopper $SCRATCH and retrieve it from HPSS on Edison $GSCRATCH.
+- HPSS can also be used as an intermediary to transfer files within NERSC.
 For details about HPSS data transfer, see Storing and Retrieving HPSS Data.